-Bruce Koel is professor of chemical and biological engineering at Princeton University.
-He is associated faculty in chemistry at the Princeton Institute for the Science and Technology of Materials (PRISM); associated faculty in the Princeton Department of Mechanical and Aerospace Engineering, and a collaborator on the National Spherical Torus Experiment at PPPL.
-Koel is a Fellow of the American Association for the Advancement of Science, the American Physical Society and the American Vacuum Society, and a member of the governing board of the Council for Chemical Research.
+Bruce Koel is professor of chemical and biological engi- neering at Princeton University.
+He is associated faculty in Chemistry, the Princeton Institute for the Science and Technology of Materials (PRISM), The Department of Mechanical and Aerospace Engineering, the Andlinger Center for Energy and the Environment, and a collaborator on the National Spherical Torus Experiment - Upgrade at PPPL.
+Koel is a fellow of the American Association for the Advancement of Science, the American Physical Society and the American Vacuum Society.

-Charles Neumeyer Jr. is a registered professional engineer with more than 30 years experience in advanced technology research and project management.
-His experience covers functions ranging from design to procurement and conditioning.
+Charles Neumeyer is a registered professional engineer with more than 30 years experience in advanced technology research and project management.
+His experience covers functions ranging from design to procurement and commissioning.
 Neumeyer has managerial roles in activities associated with ITER and the National Spherical Torus Experiment Upgrade (NSTX-U).
-He is responsible for U.S. equipment contributions for the ITER Steady State Electrical Network, which will supply AC power to all ITER plant systems.
+He is responsible for U.S.

-Masa Ono is a principal research physicist and project director of the National Spherical Torus Experiment (NSTX).
-Ono has led a number of PPPL research teams including those involved in the Advanced Concept Torus (ACT-1), the Current Drive Experiment (CDX), the Current Drive Experiment Upgrade (CDX-U) and the NSTX.
-He is a Fellow of the American Physical Society and the author of more than 250 scientific papers.
+a number of PPPL research teams including those involved in the Advanced Concept Torus (ACT-1), the Current Drive Experiment (CDX), the Current Drive Experiment Upgrade (CDX-U) and the NSTX.
+He is a fellow of the American Physical Society and the author of more than 250 scientific papers.